Stunning coastline, sandy beaches and easy trails to explore...

 FoodSome provided.
 Details below

 Whether you’re someone who likes to roam along the beach, gaze down at the waves from the cliff-tops, or explore the shifting lands around sand-dunes, Gower has it all.
-Inland there are also several hills we can climb to admire views over the whole of the peninsula, and to the north are the eerily flat marshlands of Llanrhidian.
+Inland there are also several hills we can wander up to admire views over the whole of the peninsula, and several spectacular beaches, glistening with golden sand.

 As well as walking, the peninsula is a haven for watersports, and even if you choose not to surf, you’ll always have the option for a swim or even just a paddle.
 Our aim is to soak in as much of Gower as possible; there are no forced-marches, and no slogs, just miles of beautiful beaches and all the sea air we can handle on this sociable fully hosted weekend.